About

 Core Features

-- Conversational meal planning and recipe generation based on your goals
+- AI meal planning, substitutions, and recommendation generation based on goals

-- Pantry and fridge management — auto-generates grocery lists
+- Pantry and fridge memory with automated grocery list intelligence

-- AI Memories — learns your preferences and habits over time
+- AI Memories layer that learns preferences, routines, and constraints over time

 Why It Matters